Datacenter Colocation Services Business License in Dubai

 Setup Steps and Costs

-The process for obtaining a Datacenter Colocation Services licence at Dubai South Business Hub Free Zone generally follows these steps:
+The process for obtaining a Datacenter Colocation Services license at Dubai South Business Hub Free Zone generally follows these steps:

-Step 1: Select the appropriate business activity (6311.98) and confirm the licence type with the free zone authority
+Step 1: Select the appropriate business activity (6311.98) and confirm the license type with the free zone authority

 Step 2: Submit the application along with passport copies, a business plan outline, and any required regulatory pre-approvals